 In June of 2018 Alibaba launched a “try before you buy” service for customers shopping for fashion on tmall.com Alibaba’s business to consumer website.
 Customers can order up to seven items and have them delivered to their home.
 They can try those items on and keep the ones that they like.
 The items that customers do not wish to keep can be returned for free and the ones they do keep are charged to their Alipay account.
 Customers must be part of Alibaba’s loyalty program with advanced standing and have a certain credit score to be eligible for this service.
 Amazon has a similar service called Prime Wardrobe.
 Alibaba plans to expand the service so that customers can reserve items to be tried on in-store when they arrive.

 4. Is a cashless society a matter of if or when?

 Most people in China’s major cities pay for purchases using their smartphone.
 Shoppers pay using either WeChat or Alipay the country’s most popular mobile payment platforms.
 Alibaba launched Alipay in 2004 to resolve issues of trust in the payment process between buyers and sellers.
 People use it to make payments across Alibaba’s eCommerce platforms but also to make payments for everything offline from dinner at a restaurant to clothing at a store to a taxi ride.
 With more than 500 million payment accounts such a popular payment platform provides Alibaba with rich customer data.
-China is much further ahead than the US in this area, Chinese consumers spent $6 trillion on mobile payment platforms in 2016, 50 times the amount spent in the US.
-One of the popular features of Starbucks' mobile app is the link between payment and its loyalty program.
-It is telling that Starbucks, a retailer, has the number one mobile payment app in the US ahead of the payment apps provided by tech companies, Apple and Google.
+China is much further ahead than the US in this area, by 2016 Chinese consumers spent $6 trillion on mobile payment platforms, 50 times the amount spent in the US.

 5. Facial recognition - a new way to make purchases